255 Revealing 2022 Small Business Website Statistics

 As of March 2021, 86.9% of websites were using HTML5.

 86% of visitors want to see the company’s products or services on the homepage, 64% want to be able to contact the company, and 52% want to check the “About us” section.

-80.8% of web redesign projects are a result of poor conversions rates.
+80.8% of web redesign projects are a result of poor conversion rates.

-77% of web design companies say their client’s biggest weakness is a poor web design.
+77% of web design companies say their client’s biggest weakness is poor web design.

 75% of people form their opinion of a website based on its aesthetics.

 75% of a website’s credibility is due to design.

 73% of businesses invest in a unique design.

 73% of companies invest in design to increase views and stand out among competitors.